JuliaInterop/libcxxwrap-julia/README.md

 ### Building on Windows

 On Windows, building is easiest with [Visual Studio 2019](https://visualstudio.microsoft.com/vs/), for which the Community Edition with C++ support is a free download.
 You can clone the `https://github.com/JuliaInterop/libcxxwrap-julia.git` repository using the [built-in git support](https://docs.microsoft.com/en-us/visualstudio/get-started/tutorial-open-project-from-repo?view=vs-2019), and configure the `Julia_PREFIX` option from the built-in CMake support.
 See the [Visual Studio docs](https://docs.microsoft.com/en-us/cpp/build/customize-cmake-settings?view=vs-2019) for more info.
-Use Julia version 1.3.1, otherwise building will fail with "no target architecture" error.
+Use Julia version 1.3.1, otherwise building will fail with "no target architecture" error (see issue [julia/34201](https://github.com/JuliaLang/julia/issues/34201)).

 See the [CxxWrap.jl](https://github.com/JuliaInterop/CxxWrap.jl) README for more info on the API.